Skip to main content

 Given these risks, you'd think people would take ventilation more seriously.

-This AGA professional range has eight burners.
-Yet, it has no vent - none at all.
+This AGA professional range has eight burners, yet it has no vent at all.

-Without a vent, this kitchen will trap all that wonderful bacon aroma, along with grease and less-than-wonderful compounds—a truly bad idea.
+Without a vent, the kitchen traps all that wonderful bacon aroma along with grease and less-than-wonderful compounds.
+That’s a truly bad idea.

 Another bad idea is downdrafting high-powered burners, especially a grill.